 Wisconsin Drug Lawyer for Possession and Dealing Charges

 Every day across Milwaukee and Waukesha County numerous people are arrested for drug charges.
-What will happen with their case depends on a lot of different factors including how knowledgable, aggressive and experienced their defense attorney is.
-But no matter whom you are or who you hire, there are seven important things you need to know about your drug case.
+What will happen with their case depends on a lot of different factors including how knowledgeable, aggressive and experienced their defense attorney is.
+But no matter who you are or who you hire, there are seven important things you need to know about your drug case:

 Possession with intent

 A possession with intent charge is when law enforcement alleges you were in intending to sell the drugs found in your possession.
 The court will consider the quantity of drugs/narcotics in your possession at the time of arrest, as well as how the drug was packaged and whether you also had cash and scales with you.
 There are obviously numerous other factors the court will consider, but these are the most common because they paint a picture of someone involved in dealing drugs.

 There are numerous factual and legal issues that play into a possession with intent to distribute charge.
 For instance, just because someone cashed a recent paycheck and had a digital scale for baking in the kitchen in their car does not mean the person is a drug dealer.
 An experienced attorney will be able to look at all the evidence against you and build a case for refuting any evidence that can be considered circumstantial.

 Delivering and Selling Drugs

 A sale or distribution of any drug automatically escalates the seriousness of the charge.
 It doesn’t matter what kind of drug it was, who it was sold to, or how much was alleged to have been sold.
 The courts take these cases very seriously.
 If convicted of delivery or selling drugs, regardless of the amount, you will likely be sentenced to jail.